helloanh/DIRAC/README.md

 3. PAC platform
 + The PACS platforms in the cloud only consider data storage.
 Data must be stored and accessed via HIPAA (Health Insurance Portability and Accountability Act of 1996)

+4. Aggressive Timeline to Launch

++ October 1st is an ambitious launch date, considering so many unknowns on integration between local DICOM file storage and cloud application and storage.
++ There is only one software developer on the team with 50% of contracted allocation to the project.

-Integration between the cloud layer and the external DICOM server.
+5. Unclear technical assessment for integration between the cloud layer and the external DICOM server.

+6. Possible conflict of interest (COI)
++ This project is currently undergoingthe VIPR process to receive funding and becoem an official project.
+If we create a prototype, other contractors may not bid on this project.

 ## References